-The paper of Foot {\em et al} \cite{Foot18} introduces an electrodynamic ion trap in which the electric quadrupole field oscillates at two different frequencies.
-By operating the trap as described, the authors report simultaneous tight confinement of ions with extremely different charge-to-mass ratios, e.g., singly ionized atomic ions together with multiply charged nanoparticles (NPs).
-The stability conditions for two-frequency operation are inferred from the asymptotic properties of the solutions of the Mathieu equation \cite{Brou11, Rand16}, which emphasizes the effect of damping on parametric resonances.
-The model suggested illustrates very well the effect of damping.
-Is is demonstrated that operation of the trap in a two-frequency mode (with frequency values as widely separated as possible) is most effective when the two species’ mass ratios and charge ratios are sufficiently large.
+Ref. \cite{Foot18} introduces an electrodynamic ion trap in which the electric quadrupole field oscillates at two different frequencies.
+By operating the trap as described the authors report simultaneous tight confinement of ions with extremely different charge-to-mass ratios, {\em e.g.} singly ionized atomic ions together with multiply charged nanoparticles (NPs).
+The stability conditions for two-frequency operation are inferred from the asymptotic properties of the Mathieu equation solutions \cite{Brou11, Rand16}, which emphasizes the effect of damping on parametric resonances.
+It is demonstrated that trap operation in a two-frequency mode (with frequency values as widely separated as possible) is most effective when the two species’ mass ratios and charge ratios are sufficiently large.
 The system can be assimilated with two {\em superimposed} Paul traps, each one of them operating close to a frequency optimised to tightly confine one of the species, which results in strong confinement for both particle species used.
-Such hybrid trap and its associated operation mode grants an advantage with respect to single-frequency Paul traps, in which the more weakly confined species develop a sheath around a central core consisting of tightly confined ions \cite{Foot18}.
+Such a hybrid trap and its associated operation mode grants an advantage with respect to single-frequency Paul traps, in which the more weakly confined species develop a sheath around a central core consisting of tightly confined ions \cite{Foot18}.

-By employing of a non-neutral plasma method, a linear trapping model that accounts for large ion clouds has been demonstrated which will become the core of an atomic clock \cite{Pedro18}.
-A novel cryogenic Penning trap geometry, intended to perform high resolution spectroscopy and experiments and enhanced resolution imaging of levitated particles is described in \cite{Wies17}.